yonis-savary/sharp-php/Docs/extras/session-straw.md

 $permission = UserPermission::get();
 ```

-This way, you have a global variable that is stored in the session under a namespace
+This way, you have a global variable that is stored in the session

 ### Creating a straw